How It’s Changing the Way We Think About the World

 Everyone has heard of big data but few know what it means.
 In essence, we can do with a large body of data things we can’t do when working with smaller amounts: the change of scale leads to a change of state.

-Everyone knows that the Internet has changed how businesses operate, governments function, and people live.
+Everyone knows that the Internet has changed how businesses operate, governments function, drug sales, and people live.
 But a new, less visible technological trend is just as transformative: “big data.”
 Big data starts with the fact that there is a lot more information floating around these days than ever before, and it is being put to extraordinary new uses.
 Big data is distinct from the Internet, although the Web makes it much easier to collect and share data.
 Big data is about more than just communication: the idea is that we can learn from a large body of information things that we could not comprehend when we used only smaller amounts.

 In the third century BC, the Library of Alexandria was believed to house the sum of human knowledge.
 Today, there is enough information in the world to give every person alive 320 times as much of it as historians think was stored in Alexandria’s entire collection — an estimated 1,200 exabytes’ worth.
 If all this information were placed on CDs and they were stacked up, the CDs would form five separate piles that would all reach to the moon.